Politics has been added to My Courses

 Enrichment

-Year 12 students usually visit Westminster in the autumn, there will be some optional trips for year two students.
+Students usually visit Westminster in the summer of year 12 or autumn of year 13 which is mandatory.
+There will also be some optional events for year 12 and 13 students.
 Many speakers, including MPs and House of Lords peers, come and face question time from the students.
-Last year we met with and interrogated MPs and the Mayor of Bristol.

 Resources and Charges